adamhinton/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+Map returns an array of items based on a function for each item in the argument array.
+For instance if I had an array of wrestlers and their info, and wanted to return a string of their birth years.

+Reduce () returns a single value based on an equation that you input.
+For instance, I wanted to add up the populations of all the states in an array.

+Filter does what it sounds like, it filters out the items in an array based on a criterion.
+For instance, if I had an array of famous chess players and their birth years, and watned only those who were born before 1990.

 2. Explain the difference between a callback and a higher order function.
+A callback function is nested in another function.
+A higher order function has a callback function nested inside of it.

 3. Explain what a closure is.
+Closure defines everything that the function in question can access.

 4. Describe the four principles of the 'this' keyword.
+-Window- it's bound to the console itself, aka all of Javascript.
+-Implicit- when a function is preceded by . , the object before the dot is this.
+Like in blahblah.function, blahblah is this.
+-New: You're specifying that the object in a constructor function is this, with the new keyword.
+-Explicit: This is explicitly defined by our use of the call or apply method. call.blahblah is assigning "this" to blahblah.

 5. Why do we need super() in an extended class?
+Super links the child class in question to the constructor, properties and methods of the parent class.
+Without it it's not a child function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.